hieifyd/portfolio/README.md

 # Portfolio
-This is my public portofolio for *Telling Stories with Data*!
+This is my public portfolio for *Telling Stories with Data*!

 ## About Me
 * I'm Yingdong Feng, an MBA student at Tepper School of Business.
 My pronous is He/His/Him.